 Let’s understand more about these methods of desalination, starting with the factors that determine the most suitable desalination method.

 How do I know which of the methods is best?
 A couple of factors can point out which of the desalination method is most suitable.
 They include:

 The Volume of Energy Needed for the Process

-There are household thermal distillation applications that provide drinking water.
+There are household thermal distillation applications that provide fresh drinking water.
 On the other side, reverse osmosis uses lesser power and works well on an industrial scale.

 The Targeted Output of Fresh Water Production

 The amount of water you want to produce should determine the process of filtration.
 For example, reverse osmosis produces more freshwater than thermal distillation.